reconstrue/fieldnotes/codebases/jupyter_book/Readme.md

 <img src="jupyter_book_to_colab.png" width="75%" />

-At Reconstrue, a simple Jupyter-dcentric document production pipeline used multiple times has been Jupyter Book linked to Google's Colab.
+At Reconstrue, a simple Jupyter-centric document production pipeline used multiple times has been Jupyter Book linked to Google's Colab.

 Jupyter Book is a static site generator (SSG) for a git repo full of Jupyter notebooks.
 [Colab](https://colab.research.google.com/)